 That inclusion extends to Tailwind members.
 In cust dev calls our members are treated more like collaborators than customers: their opinion is valid and valued no matter what it is; we’re all working together to make the Tailwind product as good as it can be.

 And it feels great.
 I got our Product and Software Engineer Frankie Nwafili tell me about his experience with cust dev calls and learned that in one exceptional case we received a feature request from a member, built it, and told them it was live all in the same day!

 At its core, customer development is more than just listening to your customers wishes and building what they think we should build.
 When it comes down to it, what we really strive for the conversations to reveal, and what we’re trying to understand more deeply than anything else is: what are the biggest problems and frustrations our members are dealing with on a day-to-day basis?
 Why are these things frustrating?
 Why do they put themselves through these frustration?
 And what would it enable them to do if those problems didn’t exist?

-As our other co-founder put it, “If people are willing to go to great lengths for something, it must be important.
+As our other co-founder and Head of Product, Alex Topiler, put it, “If people are willing to go to great lengths for something, it must be important.
 And the real key is understanding what they’re actually chasing after.
 Often times, the most pronounced frustrations and most time-consuming tasks are the biggest opportunities to create products that actually make the biggest difference in people’s lives.
 When someone is willing to put themselves through so much pain to achieve something, think about how important that payoff is for them!
 Imagine having a 2-hour commute to work each day through horrible traffic.
 Now imagine someone offering you an 8-minute helicopter ride instead.
 That’s the kind of opportunities and results we’re on the lookout for in every conversation.”

 How customers feel when you really understand them